-As the U.S.-backed government in Bolivia unleashes a wave of political persecutions, the Trump administration remains silent
+As the U.S.-backed government in Bolivia unleashes a wave of political persecution, the Trump administration remains silent

 Nadia Cruz, Bolivia’s ombudsman, said her office has grown increasingly concerned that protest is being criminalized, and that charges of “sedition” and “terrorism” are being brought for simply disagreeing with or questioning the Áñez administration.

 U.N. human rights chief Michelle Bachelet expressed her “concern” last week over “the prosecution of dozens of former government officials and persons related to the previous administration.”
-Human rights groups denounced the Áñez administration for vetoing the participation of two experts on a commission linked to the OAS to help investigate abuses in Bolivia during the last months of 2019.
+Human rights groups denounced the Áñez administration for vetoing the participation of two experts on a commission linked to the Organization of American States to help investigate abuses in Bolivia during the last months of 2019.

 Áñez and senior members of her government declined repeated requests for comment.
-Congressman Tomás Monasterio, a solid Añez backer, said the criticisms against her are unfounded.
-He said Añez represents “a clear vision of the future, of a modern Bolivia, which is why traditional parties want to stop her.”
+Congressman Tomás Monasterio, a solid Áñez backer, said the criticisms against her are unfounded.
+He said Áñez represents “a clear vision of the future, of a modern Bolivia, which is why traditional parties want to stop her.”

 Monasterio called allegations of political persecution “fake news.”
 The “true” persecution, he said, occurred during the long rule of Morales’s socialists.